husky-dev/husky-landing/content/cv/index.en.md

 **Links:** [App Store](https://apps.apple.com/app/1298712207), [Google Play](https://play.google.com/store/apps/details?id=com.mywaysmobile), [Website](https://circleof.com/).

-CircleOf is an application designed to organize assistance for individuals with health problems.
-It facilitates the creation of a support group comprised of family, friends, and colleagues.
-Once this group is established, you can add various events to the calendar, offer help, and communicate with group members.
-Companies can also participate in the partnership program to offer aid to their employees.
-Additionally, the project includes a website that publishes various tips for caring for those in need.
+CircleOf is an application specifically engineered to orchestrate aid for individuals grappling with health issues.
+This tool simplifies the process of forming a support group comprising family members, friends, and colleagues.
+Once such a group is established, it allows users to schedule various events on a shared calendar, extend offers of assistance, and communicate seamlessly with other group members.
+Additionally, corporations can engage in the partnership program to offer support to their employees.
+As part of the broader project, it also includes a website that provides a wealth of tips for caring for those in need.

-In the early stages of the project, I was responsible for the mobile application, which was developed using React Native.
-As the project evolved, all the code was eventually rewritten in TypeScript.
+In the project's infancy, I was tasked with the development of the mobile application, which was initially created using React Native.
+As the project matured, we transitioned the entire codebase to TypeScript to enhance scalability and maintainability.

-Subsequently, a website was developed using React and Gatsby.
-All content on the site is managed using GatherContent.
+Following this, we built a website utilizing the React framework and Gatsby for static site generation.
+All site content is meticulously managed using the content management system, GatherContent.

 **Results:** apps in the [App Store](https://apps.apple.com/ua/app/family-caregiving-circleof/id1298712207), [Google Play](https://play.google.com/store/apps/details?id=com.mywaysmobile) and a [website](https://circleof.com/).